aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 The SageMaker notebook instance should already have a github repo cloned into the home directory.

-Go to the IoT-ML-Workshop directory and open **predictive-maintenance-xgboost.ipynb**.
+Go to the IoT-ML-Workshop directory and open **Dataset_Preprocess.ipynb**.
+Run this notebook to generate the train and test datasets and then open **predictive-maintenance-xgboost.ipynb**.

 To build and train a machine learning model using Amazon SageMaker for predictive maintenance, execute each code cell and read through the text in the Markdown.